w3c/tv-ggie/GGIE.Identity.UC.Requirements.md

 5. The user shall have the ability to create or delete their pseudonym(s).

-> Note: The deletion of a pseudonym does not necessarily eliminate
-> information that was previously linked to that identity.
+    Note: Deletion of a pseudonym does not necessarily eliminate information that was previously linked to that identity.

 1. An unlinked pseudonym must not be connected, without user consent, to other identities previously created, currently in use, or